What happens when you type google.com in your browser and press Enter

 Conclusion

 Although this appears to be a long and tiresome procedure, we know that a web page renders in less than a second after we push enter on our keyboard.
-All of these phases occur in milliseconds before we are even aware of them.
+These phases occur in milliseconds before we are even aware of them.
 That is the power of the internet.

 Thank you for reading!